What You Need to Know About 5G and the Internet of Things

 As the number of digital devices such as smartphones grows and and evolves, the current network will need to evolve into 5G in order to keep pace with IoT technology.
 According to Juniper Research, the number of IoT-connected devices will “stretch into the tens of billions”.

-The technology behind 5G and the Internet of Things makes the combination a powerhouse — disrupting the tech industry and daily lives of consumers.
-The fifth generation network will further accelerate the efficiency and increase of the number of connected devices.
+The millimeter-wave spectrum technology, behind 5G and the explosion of the Internet of Things makes the combination a powerhouse — disrupting the tech industry and daily lives of consumers.
+5G will further accelerate the efficiency and increase the number of connected devices.
 Not to mention the massive increase in data as the network surpasses 4G speeds.

 It is an exciting time for the mobile industry, and it is important to ensure your business is equipped to evolve into this next generation.